-FREE SHIPPING on orders over $40.
-Use promo code: Fall4ship at checkout!
+FREE SHIPPING on orders $40 or more!
+Use code Fall4Ship at checkout.

 National Cleanup Day was this past Saturday and takes place every year on the third Saturday of September.
 From coast to coast, people across America joined forces to make a difference.
 Our little CoTZ team, Devin and Ashley, took to the streets of Phoenixville, Pennsylvania this year to do our part.

 Check out our recap video of our efforts:

 We started at the entrance to the Pennsylvania Water Trail by the Schuylkill River.
 (Side note: If you live in Pennsylvania, you know how to say this.
 Otherwise, good luck!)
 Of course, we applied our CoTZ mineral sunscreen before starting!

 We walked through the park area where the picnic tables are, which was where we found a ton of bottle caps and straws (noooo, not the sea turtles!).
 We cleaned up under the bridge to the other side of the river, where we saved a bush from some fishing line.
 We even went on a rescue mission to get a plastic mug out of a ditch.
 One of our team members climbed down an It: Chapter 2-esque tunnel for the sake of getting that one piece of trash.
 That’s commitment to the cause, y’all!

 As we got onto the Neil Thorpe Trail, the amount of trash was tenfold.
 So much broken glass, food wrappers, and plastic bottles.
 The only place worse than the trail was the main road leading into downtown Phoenixville.
 Even our videographer put on some gloves and helped!
 It is astonishing how much rubbish there is along the sides of roads and stuck in bushes, ruining the beauty of our community.